rorywalsh/CsoundPhaser3/README.md

 csound.playCSD(csd);
 ```

-Csound will star running as soon as the game loads.
+Csound will start running as soon as the game loads.
 It will then wait for events from the game engine before it does anything.

 ## Creating a scene.